NUCES-ISB/using-github-for-collaboration-21i0469/Readme.md

 3. install the dependencies
     pip install -r requirement.txt

+4. Initialize git tracking in the local folder git init

-4. Occasionally commit the changes made to the to the local repository
+5. Occasionally commit the changes made to the to the local repository git add . git commit -m "made some changes in the readme file"